 One innovative project – supported by the EU’s Horizon 2020 Transition Zero and Interreg E=0 programmes – is helping to overcome the hurdles to energy efficiency retrofitting by creating a comprehensive, quick, one-time home upgrade programme for social housing.
 Based in Paris, France, E=0 & Transition Zero’s goal is to make energy efficiency retrofitting an easy process and as low cost as possible.

 “Before our upgrades, homes were not as energy efficient as they should have been and residents were daunted by complicated internal wall insulation.
 Plus, they did not want builders in their homes for weeks or expensive loans.
 Our solution overcame all of their concerns and made the whole process manageable,” said Sébastien Delpont, manager of the market development team in France.

-To achieve the low-cost objective, tenants make a change in the way they pay their bills: prior to the retrofit, tenants paid their rent to their housing provider and their energy bills separately to a utility company.
+To achieve the affordable cost objective, tenants make a change in the way they pay their bills: prior to the retrofit, tenants paid their rent to their housing provider and their energy bills separately to a utility company.
 Afterwards, much less is paid to the energy utility and the savings are redirected to the social housing provider to cover the cost of the retrofit.

 “We want the customer experience to be great.
 The meticulous planning and offsite manufacturing minimises the time of contractors onsite, residents can remain in place and major works are completed within 1 to 2 weeks,” said Delpont.

-Transforming social housing across Europe
+Transforming housing across Europe

 The project is designed to be replicable and scalable for the mass market across Europe.
 It aims to transform entire housing neighbourhoods, into desirable, net-zero energy zones with a long-term quality guarantee.
 It started with social housing but in the future, the project also hopes to include private housing.